How To Connect to a Managed Redis Instance over TLS with Stunnel and redis-cli

 .pidfile in the

-/var/run/stunnel4/directory.
-Because the nobody user doesn’t have permission to access that directory, it will prevent the tunnel from starting correctly.
-By not providing any argument to the
+/var/run/stunnel4/directory but because the nobody user doesn’t have permission to access that directory, it will prevent the tunnel from starting correctly.
+Instead, this line specifies a file named

 debug: Sets stunnel’s debugging level, which can range from

 7. In this example we’ll set it to

 7, the highest level available, as that will provide the most detailed information if stunnel runs into any issues.
 You can set it to any level you like, but be aware that the default setting is